 “When you lose a baby, you also lose all the hopes and dreams that you had for them”

 Our family suffered a devastating loss at the end of December when we lost our third baby when I was five months pregnant.
-We are slowly piecing our lives back together but when you lose a baby, you also lose all the hopes and dreams that you had for them, the first smiles, the sound of their cry and their voice, the first steps, the first day at school, the interaction with siblings and so on.
+When you lose a baby, you also lose all the hopes and dreams that you had for them, the first smiles, the sound of their cry and their voice, the first steps, the first day at school, the interaction with siblings and so on.
 The easiest way to explain what happened is with an extract of the post that I shared on my social media.
 From there, I have gone on to mention some of the things that I have done to help remember our baby and to help with the grief.

 “Many of you will know that we were expecting our baby girl at the end of April 2019.
 Under the saddest of circumstances, Simon and I ended up becoming parents for the third time yesterday (27 December 2018) when our perfect little Summer Marie Street was born at 3:05am, as a sleeping angel.